huan/ducks/README.md

 import { createStore } from 'redux'
 import { Duck, Ducks } from 'ducks'

-import * as counterApi  from './counter'    // Vanilla Duck: +1 import * as dingDongApi from './ding-dong'  // Observable Middleware import * as pingPongApi from './ping-pong'  // Saga Middleware import * as switcherApi from './switcher'   // Type Safe Actions: ON/OFF
+import * as counterDuck  from './counter'    // Vanilla Duck: +1 import * as dingDongDuck from './ding-dong'  // Observable Middleware import * as pingPongDuck from './ping-pong'  // Saga Middleware import * as switcherDuck from './switcher'   // Type Safe Actions: ON/OFF

 const ducks = new Ducks({
-  counter  : counterApi,
+  counter  : counterDuck,
-  switcher : switcherApi,
+  switcher : switcherDuck,
-  dingDong : dingDongApi,
+  dingDong : dingDongDuck,
-  pingPong : pingPongApi,
+  pingPong : pingPongDuck,
 })

 const {